Feasting on "Roots" in Australia, Ajane finds herself in Emma Decker Super Rugby

-Starting a chaplaincy in Australia, the 25-year-old rugbyman finally gave the game sirens.to the extent that I find myself playing in the best tournament in the country.
+Starting a chaplaincy in Australia, the 25-year-old rugbyman finally gave the game sirens.to the extent that I find myself playing the best match in the country.

 In January 2020, former AUS player Emma Decker did not actually travel to Australia to take on a sporting challenge.
 Together with his friend Romane DeLowne (formerly Brun Elles), they took a leisurely year on a road trip along the mainland’s west coast.
 “I was a little confused about my studies.
 So, why not go for the fresh air on the Australian side?”